uiocompcat/AABBA/README.rst

 .. project-description-start

-AABBA is a Graph Kernel Python library for applying autocorrelation (AC) functions.
+AABBA is a Graph Kernel Python library for applying autocorrelation (AC) functions..
 It transforms molecular graphs into a fixed-length vector that combines generic properties (GP) and natural bond orbital (NBO) properties.